 The results are clear to see, the GAVI Alliance alone has saved an estimated 5 million children’s lives since being established 10 years ago, a staggering contribution.
 What is clear is that without this essential investment and support, development economically, socially and culturally in many countries is almost impossible.

 Therefore international development should remain a high-profile issue, but it is time for the sceptics to acknowledge the short and long-term benefits of overseas aid, which the UK’s commitment to immunisation programmes in the developing world have clearly shown.
 The evidence is clear to see, they just need to open their eyes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.